 “Public policy and society as a whole have been dramatically shaped by epidemics,” says Katherine Foss, professor of Journalism and Strategic Media, Middle Tennessee State University and author of Constructing the Outbreak: Epidemics in Media & Collective Memory.

 Below are five positive changes that followed epidemics, pandemics and large-scale public health crises of the past.

-The Black Death Leads to Better Conditions for the Poor
+1. Black Death Leads to Better Conditions for the Poor

 For those who survived, the Black Death that devastated Europe in the 14th century resulted in fundamental change for large swaths of society—namely, the working poor.
 The plague created a shortage of labor that empowered workers and eventually pulled down the oppressive tradition of serfdom.